ivan-kleshnin/kecasn/README.md

 # KeCaSn

-Change strings from `snake_case` to `camelCase` or `kebab-case` and vice versa.
+**WIP** Change strings from `snake_case` to `camelCase` or `kebab-case` and vice versa.
 Supports nested arrays and objects.

-This library is built to automatically "upgrade" legacy APIs so you can use convenient and consistent camelCase on the FE and keep using snake_case on the BE (API inputs & outputs).
+This library was created to automatically "upgrade" legacy APIs so you can use convenient and consistent camelCase on the FE and keep using snake_case on the BE (API inputs & outputs).

 ## Realistic Example

+Many older APIs consume and return data in snake_case format and a rewrite may cost $$$.
+The attempt to ignore the problem will become a never ending struggle, cause snake_case will reach form names, validators, etc and you'll constantly think which case to use where.

 ```ts
 import {pipe, fromSepCase, fromCamelCase, toSnakeCase, toCamelCase, convertData} from "kecasn"